If audio does not start automatically, please click the play button below.

 How do we let go?
 Here are two pieces of advice for you...

 Why water?
 Water is the strongest and softest substance in the world, you can never use a knife and cut the liquid form of water in half, you will never see water going upstream by itself, yet water always finds its way out!
 Water will never have a head-on collision with someone.
 Water is humble, gentle, and wise.
 Let me ask you, what are you made of?
 Yes!
 Water!
 73% of the body weight of an infant is water.
 Live your life like water, accept the reality, and love what is.
 It’s a guarantee that you will live a life that is happy and peaceful.

 2. Be present:

-If you use this moment and focus on your past and/or your future, you are creating a life that is absolutely delusional because, “There is no reality outside of here and now.”
+If you use this moment and focus on your past and/or your future, you are creating a life that is delusional because “There is no reality outside of here and now.”
 So, why would you create a life that is delusional?
 Why would you choose to spend time being paralyzed?
-Do you have power to choose to be present?
+Do you have the power to choose to be present?
 Yes!
 Absolutely yes!

-Over the years, I have searched for the secret of happiness and I have discovered: the secret of happiness is actually linked to living a meaningful life.
+Over the years, I have searched for the secret of happiness, and I have discovered that the secret of happiness is linked to living a meaningful life.
 With everything I have learned in my life, my conclusion for the meaning of life is: All of us are here on the earth to learn the following three things: love, forgive and create.
-We are here to learn how to love ourselves and others, forgive ourselves and others, and take full responsibility to create a life just the way we want it!
+We are here to learn how to love ourselves and others, forgive ourselves and others, and to take full responsibility to create a life just the way we want it!

 In closing, I would like to share with you my favorite quote: “Love is that I am everything, wisdom is that I am nothing, between the two, my life moves…”